janlodewijk/leaders_jersey/README.md

 - If their rider DNF'd, the **backup rider’s time** is used.
 - If both the stage selected rider and backup DNF’d, the **last finisher’s time** is used as a fallback.
 - Selections are **locked at the stage deadline** and results appear once the stage finishes.
+- After the race, UCI points are awarded based on final GC position among players.

-The player with the lowest total GC time at the end of the race wins! 🏆
+The player with the lowest total GC time at the end of the race wins! 🏆 Over the year, players can compete for the Overall UCI Points Leaderboard! 🌍✨

 ---